Agile Cultures

 My advice is simple.
 We are built to handle change.

-From 90,000 years ago, humans learned to navigate glacial cycles, droughts, shifting coastlines, sweeping technological change, many defeats, many conquests, and long migrations.
+From 90,000 years ago, humans used cultural agility to migrate throughout our world.
 Today’s disruptions are not very different from those we have overcome.

-As leaders, we should cultivate the four core behaviors of an agile culture when adapting to a new situation or set of conditions.
+As leaders, we should cultivate the four core behaviors of an agile culture within our business teams.

-These four group behaviors were well expressed by the agile cultures of our human ancestors, and the biological foundations within us today.
+These group behaviors were well expressed by the agile cultures of our human ancestors migrating throughout the world.
+These adaptations remain with us today.

 Agility is not new to us.
 It is one of our oldest strengths.